stephanie-lee/WanderSF/THINGS TO DO.md

 Tags:

-tag Model
+tag Model -- associations, validations

-tag Store
+tag Store -- interacts with spots index

--all tags
--singleSpotTags
+tag controller
+-index(params based on tag id OR search??)

+Display on spots index and individual spot pages

 -add tag button on spot detail page
 -when click button, text box pops up to add tag, button to submit AND 'enter' event handle

+CREATE TAGS
 -set existing, can only use prefill choices